casanet/remote-server/README.md

 And set `ALLOW_DASHBOARD_ORIGIN` for the user's dashboard origin URL app (default is 'http://127.0.0.1:8081').

-In addition, if the frontend app running on a different domain then server, set `SAME_SITE_POLICY` to be false, otherways the browser restricts to send the session to the server. see cookies [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie).
+In addition, if the frontend app running on a different domain then the server, set `SAME_SITE_POLICY` to be false, otherways the browser restricts to send the session to the server. see cookies [SameSite](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie).

 Note the risk of allowing session cookie to send for other domains.
 This is why the default value for `SAME_SITE_POLICY` is true.

 ### Send mail account
-To send emails, (for MFA and status notifications) the server needs to use a mail account access.
+To send emails, (for MFA and status notifications) the server needs to use mail account access.

-See in the casanet server [Two factor authentication](https://github.com/casanet/casanet-server/tree/master/backend#two-factor-authentication-mfa) section, how to configure it.
+See in the casanet server [Two-factor authentication](https://github.com/casanet/casanet-server/tree/master/backend#two-factor-authentication-mfa) section, how to configure it.

 ### Configure database